Elias-Manica/My-wallet-front/README.md

 This project was made to be part of my GitHub portfolio.

-This web site was my first project full stack!
+This web site was my first project Full Stack using MongoDB!

+The Back-end can be found here: https://github.com/Elias-Manica/My-wallet-back

 I will be happy if you can give me some feedback on the code, layout or anything you think could have been better in the project.